-Laminine is a supplement extracted from partially incubated 9-days old organic eggs.
+Laminine is a protein supplement extracted from partially incubated 9-days old organic eggs.
 Each capsule has 22 full chain amino acid that is known to repair damaged cells and boosts brain activity.
 The freeze-dried peptides have anti-aging effects that support the regeneration of weakened cells.
 Equally important is its effect on nerve and muscle regeneration.
 In addition, it helps regulate the stress hormone cortisol.

-Laminine came from two words: Laminin (protein foundation of most cells), and number nine, which refers to the 9th day when the fertilized egg was extracted.
-The substance was discovered in 1929 by Dr. John Ralston Davidson, and subsequently by Dr. Bjodne Eskeland, an egg researcher from Norway who is the father of Young Tissue Extract (YTE).
+Laminine comes from two words: Laminin (the protein foundation of most cells), and the numerical nine that represents the 9th day the powder was extracted.
+The dry powder substance was discovered in 1929 by a Canadian Doctor, John Ralston Davidson, and subsequently by Dr. Bjodne Eskeland, an egg researcher from Norway who is the father of Young Tissue Extract (YTE).

 Laminine contains bioactive peptides (Fibroblast Growth Factors or FGF) that are critical in the development of an embryo.
-Unlike other protein supplements, the peptides are extracted at the peak of its potency on the ninth day of incubation are responsible for building the linings in the blood vessels, creating the infrastructure for the nutrients to flow to critical areas of the brain and organs.
+Unlike other protein supplements, the peptides are extracted at the peak of its potency, but more importantly was the use of a patented evaporative cooling method.

 Davidson, Eskeland, Mortensen

 In 1929, Davidson announced that the extract worked.
 However, instead of accolades, he was mocked.
 Unfortunately, the formulation died with him.
 Decades later, Dr. Bjodne Eskeland, a Norwegian Doctor picked up from where he left.
 Eskeland’s own research supported Davidson’s claims, which was published in 1986.
 Comparatively, Eskeland is considered as the father of YTE.